muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 # COMMON QUALITIES OF THE GRAMMAR

-The syntax and intended interpretation of the grammar itself seen in this document should match that of the user-defined grammars feature of the Raku language, which is described by
+The syntax and intended interpretation of the grammar itself seen in this document part should match that of the user-defined grammars feature of the Raku language, which is described by
 <https://docs.raku.org/language/grammars>.

 Any references like `<foo>` in either the grammar itself or in the written